vlebedynska/openroberta-lab/README.md

 A detailed feature description and documentation of the Neural Network Playground and Q-Learning-Playground, is available in Chapter 5 of my master’s thesis: https://kups.ub.uni-koeln.de/30727/

-The learning materials are available here:
+The learning materials can be found in the Appendix of the master's thesis.

 If you want to get the Neural Network Playground and Q-Learning-Playground up and running, please checkout the Open Roberta Lab source code and then change the branch `master` to the `feature/neuralnetworks` branch.
 The installation procedure for the Open Roberta Lab is described below.